 I’m talking about making non-Roth after-tax contributions to your 401k or 403b plan, followed by rolling the money over to your Roth IRA.
 Jim Dahle at The White Coat Investor coined it as the “mega backdoor Roth.”
 I’m going with that.
-If your plan cooperates, you can put up to additional $35,000 a year into your Roth IRA!
-If you are married and both of you have a cooperative plan, you can put up to additional $70,000 a year into two Roth IRAs!
+If your plan cooperates, you can put up to an additional $43,500 a year into your Roth IRA!
+If you are married and both of you have a cooperative plan, you can put up to an additional $87,000 a year into two Roth IRAs!

-My theory is that employers that allow it tend to be large employers who established their 401k/403b plans well before mid-1990s.
-Being in a large and old plan is still not a guarantee.
-For example the federal government’s TSP is both large and old; it doesn’t allow it.
+Employers that allow it tend to be large employers.
+Being in a large plan is still not a guarantee.
+For example, the federal government’s TSP is huge but it doesn’t allow it.

 Between my wife and me, we worked for 8 different employers in the last 20 years.
 None of the 8 employers allowed non-Roth after-tax contributions.
-If as Vanguard said that 40% of the plan participants can do it, we would have a 98% probability of hitting at least once (1 – 0.6^8 = 0.98).
-But we struck out 8 out of 8, because our employers were either small or large but relatively new.
+If as Vanguard said that 40% of the plan participants can do it, we would have a 98% probability of hitting at least once (1 – 0.6^8 = 0.98), but we struck out 8 out of 8.

 How do you know if you are lucky or not?
 Check two things:

-- if it does, whether such contributions can be distributed while you are still working there
+2a. if it does, whether such contributions can be distributed while you are still working there (“in-service distribution”); or

 #1 is the most critical piece.
 If you don’t have #1, you are dead out of luck.
 You can tell by the way you set your payroll deduction for your 401k or 403b plan.
-Typically you always have the choice for pre-tax.
+Typically you always have the choice of pre-tax.
 Some plans allow Roth contributions, but that’s NOT what we are looking for.
 You want after-tax contributions that are not Roth.
-Roth is after tax, but after-tax isn’t necessarily Roth.
+Roth is after-tax, but after-tax isn’t necessarily Roth.

 Some plans can be more restrictive.
 Some plans would suspend the employer match if you take money out.
 Some plans don’t allow taking any money out until you terminate or until you reach age 59-1/2.
 Some plans limit the frequency of these in-service distributions, for instance no more than once a year.
 Some plans charge a fee for each distribution.
 You will want to know whether your plan is more restrictive than the law.

 Suppose you get lucky and you score on both points.
 Now what?
 You choose to make non-Roth after-tax contributions from your paycheck.
-Then you request a rollover of the non-Roth after-tax money and its earnings to a Roth IRA.
-The end result is that you have more money in your Roth IRA.
-The maximum in 2015 is $53,000 minus your $18,000 pre-tax or Roth contributions minus your employer’s match and/or profit sharing contributions.
+Then you request a rollover of the non-Roth after-tax money and its earnings to a Roth IRA or to the Roth 401k part of the plan.
+Either way works.
+See Mega Backdoor Roth: Convert Within Plan or Out to Roth IRA?
+The end result is that you have more money in your Roth IRA or Roth 401k.
+The maximum in 2023 is $66,000 minus your $22,500 pre-tax or Roth contributions minus your employer’s match and/or profit-sharing contributions.

-If you can only roll it out once a year, so be it.
-Roll it out once a year.
-If you are able to roll it out more frequently and you don’t mind doing it, do it more frequently.
+If you can only do it once a year, so be it.
+Do it once a year.
+If you are able to do it more frequently and you don’t mind doing it, do it more frequently.

-You will pay taxes on the earnings on your non-Roth after-tax contributions between the time you contribute and the time you roll it out to your Roth IRA.
+You will pay taxes on the earnings of your non-Roth after-tax contributions between the time you contribute and the time you roll it out to your Roth IRA or Roth 401k.
 So be it.
 Pay taxes on the earnings.
 You can get fancy and have the earnings go to a traditional IRA or even maneuver to roll the earnings back into the plan.
 I won’t bother unless the earnings are substantial.
 You already got lucky with being able to do the mega backdoor Roth, which many can’t do.
 You don’t have to push it further.
 The earnings usually won’t be much anyway.

 Some say keep the non-Roth after-tax contributions in a money market fund before you take it out.
 I disagree.
 Not only is it difficult to do, because plans typically don’t allow you to designate funds by contribution type, but it’s also unnecessary.
 Paying taxes on earnings is better than not having earnings to begin with.